KrisHod/OnlineStore/README.md

 # OnlineStore
-Final project in Go2It bootcamp
+Final project of Module 2 in Go2It bootcamp

 Tasks: